nosqlbench/nosqlbench/devdocs/devguide/drivers/driver_adapter_standards.md

 5. op template fields

-Op template fields (seen by the NB driver developer through the ParsedCommand API) are properly meant to specify a distinct type of operation by its defined properties, no less or more.
+Op template fields (seen by the NB driver developer through the ParsedOp API) are properly meant to specify a distinct type of operation by its defined properties, no less or more.
 However, users will sometimes put op params into the op template alongside the op fields.
 This is *OK*.

-*The rule of thumb is to ensure that a named field can only be used as an op field or an op param but not both.* Each ParsedCommand has access to all of the layers above, and should be used to extract out the fields which are properly configuration level data before the fields are used for op mapping.
+*The rule of thumb is to ensure that a named field can only be used as an op field or an op param but not both.* Each ParsedOp has access to all of the layers above, and should be used to extract out the fields which are properly configuration level data before the fields are used for op mapping.
 By using this technique, op fields can be configured from any convenient